Why Pet Insurance?

 • Elective or cosmetic procedures: Tail docking, ear cropping, and other non-medically necessary procedures

-• Grooming and hygiene: Nail trimming, bathing, and grooming services
+• Grooming: Nail trimming, bathing, and grooming services

 Spot Pet Insurance plans offer accident and illness coverage that can help cover a wide range of eligible veterinary expenses, including:

-• Diagnostic tests: Blood work, X-rays, ultrasounds, CT scans, and other tests used to diagnose covered conditions
+• Diagnostic tests: Blood work, X-rays, ultrasounds, CT scans

-• Surgeries: Surgical procedures including anesthesia, medications, and follow-up care
+• Surgeries: Surgical procedures, including anesthesia and follow-up care

-• Hospitalization: Costs for hospital stays, medications, and procedures
+• Hospitalization: Costs for hospital stays and procedures

 • Medications: Prescription medications for covered conditions